uafgeotools/mtuq/docs/user_guide/03/source_side.rst

 .. warning::

-   This page is currently just as stub.
+   This page is currently just a stub.

    To fill in missing documentation, feel free to submit a pull request.